 — 1 Thessalonians 1:4–5

-Jesus replied, “With all honesty, I say to you, a person cannot enter the kingdom of God unless they are born of the water and the spirit.
+Jesus replied, “With all honesty, I say to you, a person cannot enter the kingdom of God unless they are born of water and the spirit.
 The body is what is born of the flesh, and the spirit is what is born of the spirit.
 Do not be shocked that I told you that you needed to be born again.”

 — John 3:5–8

 They become frightened, though, if you turn away from them.
 When you rob someone of their breath, they pass away or die and return to dust.
-The earth’s surface is renewed, and life is produced when you breathe into them.
+The earth’s surface is renewed, and life is produced when you breathe into it.

 — Psalm 104:29–30

-The Sovereign Lord declares to them, “These bones will receive breath, and you will come to life.
+The sovereign Lord declares to them, “These bones will receive breath, and you will come to life.
 I will give you tendons, flesh, and skin to cover you, and I will give you breath so that you will come to life.
 Then you will realize I am the Lord.

 — Ezekiel 37:5–6